LEACH-RLC: Enhancing IoT Data Transmission with Optimized Clustering and Reinforcement Learning

-In this section, we present the proposed solution for clustering.
-To address the challenges of \acrshort{ch} selection and node assignment, we formulate a \acrfull{milp} problem.
+In this section, we present the problem formulation for generating clusters in \acrshort{leach-rlc}.
+To address the challenges of \acrshort{ch} selection and node assignment, we formulate a \acrshort{milp} problem.
 We introduce the decision variables to formulate the \acrshort{milp} problem.

 The resulting \acrshort{milp} problem is formulated as follows:

 The objective function~(\ref{eq:objective_function}) is designed to minimize the energy expended by non-\acrshortpl{ch} while transmitting to their respective \acrshortpl{ch}, the energy consumed by \acrshortpl{ch} during transmission to the sink, and the energy consumed by \acrshortpl{ch} during reception from their cluster members.
 The weighting factors \(\alpha\), \(\beta\), and \(\gamma\) provide a mechanism for the \acrshort{milp} problem to prioritize different aspects of energy consumption.